 Use formaldehyde-free or fully sealed materials for cabinets and counters.

 Each year it seems the school supply displays appear earlier and earlier.
 There are countless options for notebooks, pens, and folders.
 I noticed recently that now you are not only able to buy 64 different crayola colors, you can purchase boxes of 8 variations of a single color per box (green, pink, red, blue…).
-So how do you decide which sale is best, which notebook to purchase, and which store to visit.
+So how do you decide which sale is best, which notebook to purchase, and which store to visit on tax-free weekend?
 Here are a few tips that might get you started:

 Think of any locally owned stores that you can check out first.
 Shopping local is a huge benefit for your community as a whole.